rezgarshakeri/swe4s_project/README.md

 `--grid`: plotting the grid if the user specifies

-The output of the above command contains the solution array which is the `Temperature` of all nodes in the discrete domain and the contour plot created in src directory.
+The output of the above command contains the solution array which is the `Temperature` of all nodes in the discrete domain and a contour plot created illustrating the temperature distribution.
 The created plots for the shown command, with and without grid, is as following.

 **Temperature distribution with the grid:**
 <center><img src="images/ex_grid.png" width="300"/></center>